‘Days Of Our Lives’ Spoilers: Alison Sweeney Returning As Sami Brady, EJ DiMera To Follow?

 Days of Our Lives spoilers reveal that Alison Sweeney is returning to Salem as Sami Brady.
-Fans of the long running NBC soap opera are thrilled about the news that Sami is coming home, and are excited about the possible storylines that could come from Sweeney’s appearance on the show.
+Fans of the long-running NBC soap opera are thrilled about the news that Sami is coming home, and they are excited about the possible storylines that could come from Sweeney’s appearance on the show.

-According to TV Line, Alison Sweeney will reprise her role as Days of Our Lives bad girl, Sami Brady, very soon.
+According to TV Line, Alison Sweeney will reprise her role as Days of Our Lives bad girl Sami Brady very soon.
 The actress, who left the soap after 20 years back in 2015, has made one other appearance since her departure.
 However, this time around, Sami is staying for a much longer stint.

-Sweeney recently revealed that not only will she be returning to Days of Our Lives, but that she’ll be filming as Sami Brady for two whole months.
+Sweeney recently revealed that not only will she be returning to Days of Our Lives, but that she’ll also be filming as Sami Brady for two whole months.
 The fan favorite actress says that juggling her schedule to reprise the role was difficult, but that she blocked out some time this summer to return to her old stomping ground.

 16. Samantha Brady